Opaleone/hawkeye/README.md

 ### To run Hawkeye

-Navigate to folder where Hawkeye is stored and type:
+Navigate to folder where Hawkeye is stored in a terminal and type:

 `./hawkeye`